 I’m just mirroring the public image of the left when I say we’re not ready to respond to these vital questions yet.
 I will admit, though, that the claim that my generation is too well-behaved is something of an oversimplification, and I don’t mean to discredit the work activists are doing out of a feeling of guilt for not contributing anything myself.

 From all sides of the debate on populism, you’ve been hearing that the political establishment has failed to take those people seriously who like to trespass the boundaries of political correctness (and, quite often, basic human decency) to express some deep-rooted fear.
 At the same time, nobody seems to know exactly how to go about changing that.
 One thing is clear, though: open hostility, whether levelled against immigrants or capitalists, shouldn’t be taken at face value if it is to be understood.
 It should be thoroughly studied in order to enable us to distinguish between threats to our values and demands to our governments, so that we can weed out the anger that attacks a group’s basic rights and address the anger that points toward economic injustices.

 The voices calling for betterment are spread far and wide, and we can debate which articulates the best vision to move forward.
 But nostalgia has no place in that process; it’s a severely unhelpful emotion when it comes to resolving political divisions.
 To see it for what it is, we need to look at the soil on which every construct of a Golden Age rests: a loss of hope.
 We turn to the past because “the future isn’t what it used to be”, as Shane Koyczan puts it.
-So we may not have a lot of hope left to invest in protest at the end of the day, but I think we can still work up some sympathy for one another.
+So at the end of the day we may not have a lot of hope left to invest in protest, but I think we can still work up some sympathy for one another.
 We’ve been searching too long for a common enemy.
 This new solidarity has to be built on sympathy.